 1. Get started

 OpenCorr is developed and tested in Microsoft Visual Studio 2019 (VS, community version) on Windows 10.
+The environment is updated to VS 2022 and Windows 11 now.
 The codes, following the standard of ISO C++ 14, can be compiled using other C++ compiler like GCC, or on other OS like Linux/Unix.
-Developers working on Linux/Unix may refer to a sample of CMake script (https://github.com/vincentjzy/OpenCorr/examples/CMakeLists.txt).
-To work with this library, users are supposed to have basic knowledge and skill about integrated development environment like VS. The building environment requires four open source libraries:
+To work with this library, you need have basic knowledge and skill about integrated development environment (IDE) like VS. In the following two subsections, we demonstrate the configuration of IDE on Windows using Visual Studio and on macOs using Visual Studio Code (VS Code).

 - Eigen 3.4.0 (eigen.tuxfamily.org), used for basic operations of 2D matrix.

-- OpenCV 4.6.0 (opencv.org), used to read images, extract and match the 2D image features.
+- OpenCV 4.10.0 (opencv.org), used to read images, extract and match the 2D image features.

 - FFTW 3.3.5 (fftw.org), used to speed up the calculation of cross correlation.

-- nanoflann (https://github.com/jlblancoc/nanoflann), used to search for the nearest neighbors to a point among a point cloud.
+- nanoflann 1.7.0 (https://github.com/jlblancoc/nanoflann), used to search for the nearest neighbors to a point among a point cloud.

 These libraries provide comprehensive instructions for installation.
 The main procedure can be summarized as the following steps: